9 Simple Ways Seniors Can Save Money on Utility Bills

 Save on your internet bill

 Internet bills can add up, but you can probably lower your bill.
 Call your provider and ask about seasonal discounts, bundling options, or ways to cut costs on your bill.
-You could be overpaying for services you don’t need or missing out on discounts you didn’t even know about.
+You could be overpaying for unneeded services or missing out on savings you didn’t know about.
 Be sure to ask if the provider offers any senior or low-income discounts.

 Not all internet providers are equal.
 Our guide to the best internet service for seniors covers everything you need to know about the top providers, and our internet buyer’s guide offers tips to get the best rates and discounts for seniors.